lilyosah/TIW-demo-spa/README.md

 # TIW-demo-spa
 *This project assumes that you have Python and an IDE (ex.
 VSCode) of your choice already installed.*

+Note: Type the commands in a terminal *without* the `$` symbol, this symbol indicates it should be typed on the command line.

 ## BACKEND: DJANGO SETUP
 Note: Try `pip3` if `pip` is not found.
 Try `python3` if `python` is not found.
 1. Open terminal.